 If you’ve ever had a sugar crash, then you know how difficult it is to get through the day when you have no energy.
 Low blood sugar levels can cause feelings of irritability and depression as well as fatigue and shakiness (9).
 Remember to eat enough carbohydrates from whole grains, fruits, vegetables, and legumes to help avoid this feeling.

 It’s easy to feel overwhelmed or out of control if your mood swings between feeling energetic and exhausted throughout the day.
 Some people even experience panic attacks during low blood sugar episodes.
 These symptoms will likely subside over time as long as you stick to a healthy diet that includes natural sources of sugars rather than processed carbohydrates and refined sugars (6).

-Feeling off balance is a common sensation when blood sugar levels drop too low (5).
-If this happens often while following a sugar detox plan, then try having a light snack with natural sugars before going out or performing tasks that require concentration and coordination such as driving, crossing busy streets, operating machinery, or playing sports.
+Feeling off-balance is a common sensation when blood sugar levels drop too low (5).
+If this happens often while following a sugar detox plan, then try having a light snack with natural sugars (like fruit) before going out or performing tasks that require concentration and coordination such as driving, crossing busy streets, operating machinery, or playing sports.

 Changes In Sleep Pattern

 When blood sugar levels are unstable throughout the day, it’s common for people suffering from this issue to have trouble falling or staying asleep at night (11).
 If this occurs, try having some yogurt before bedtime instead of sugary snacks or drinks.

 Though most people don’t realize it, some of the symptoms they experience when quitting caffeine are very similar to the effects of quitting sugar.
 Quitting refined sugar or processed carbohydrates may result in headaches or cravings much like when you try to quit caffeine (relieving these symptoms is the main reason why people start eating sugary snacks again).